Easy Shrimp Scampi Recipe and Grits – A simple and elegant seafood dish filled with buttery and garlicky flavor served over creamy perfect grits.

 It only has three ingredients: sweet cream, canola oil and salt.
 You can literally taste the purity of it in the recipe.
 Because it contains both butter and oil, it is perfect for high heats where you want the taste of butter but you don’t want to worry about burning.
 You get the best of both worlds, and the flavor is amazing.

 WHAT CAN I USE AS A SUBSTITUTE FOR WHITE WINE IN SHRIMP SCAMPI?

 I also added both minced garlic and garlic powder to double the punch, along with a little heat from some red pepper flakes.
 The rest of the ingredients are quite traditional – especially the wine and lemon juice combination.
 If you are forgoing wine, you can definitely use any broth of your choice as a substitute.

 Because I have literally made this dish for almost two decades, I have made it every possible way imaginable.
 I’ve served it over rice and pasta for years, but this grits twist is truly my favorite.
-Grits are a Southerner’s (or those raised by Southerners) dream.
+The combination of shrimp and grits have become so popular in the last decade of so, but I can tell you my love of grits goes back to my childhood.
+Grits are a Southerner’s (or those raised by Southerners) dream, and I was raised by Southerners.
 I’ve made so many pots of grits over the years that I should be given top grits guru status.
 In fact, I recently made a post on how to make the creamiest perfect pot of grits, which you must check out if you are new to the game.